yueyingn/yueyingn.github.io/publications.md

 <li>M. A. Marshall,<b>Y. Ni</b>, et al. 2020 <a href="https://academic.oup.com/mnras/article/499/3/3819/5917996">The host galaxies of z = 7 quasars: predictions from the BLUETIDES simulation</a> </li>

 <li>K.-W. Huang, <b>Y. Ni</b>, et al. 2019 <a href="https://academic.oup.com/mnras/article/496/1/1/5851290">The early growth of supermassive black holes in cosmological hydrodynamic simulations with constrained Gaussian realizations</a> </li>

+### Other contributed papers

+<li> >M. A. Marshall, S. Wilkins, et al. 2021 <a href="https://arxiv.org/abs/2110.12075">The Impact of Dust on the Sizes of Galaxies in the Epoch of Reionization</a> </li>

+<li> >M. A. Marshall, J. S. B. Wyithe, et al. 2021 <a href="https://doi.org/10.1093/mnras/stab1763">Observing the host galaxies of high-redshift quasars with JWST: predictions from the BLUETIDES simulation</a> </li>

+<li> > K. Ren, M. Trenti, et al. 2021 <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ac0ae2">The Diversity of Environments around Luminous Quasars at Redshift z>6</a> </li>

 </ol>